 This is not to say Hong Kong Disneyland Hotel is any less luxurious than the Grand Floridian–a hotel isn’t defined by its lobby.
-To the contrary, while the Grand Floridian is superficially classy, upon closer inspection, many of the details are woefully dated, and the whole place feels like Victorian high-class style as envisioned by the editors of Country Living Magazine in the early 1990s.
+To the contrary, while the Grand Floridian is superficially classy, upon closer inspection, many of the details are woefully dated.
 It’s sort of like one of those hip, new ‘fusion’ restaurants that combine seemingly unrelated culinary styles.
 Except in the case of the Grand Floridian, the result of “early ’90s” plus “Victorian” does not yield the best of results.

 In terms of the accommodations themselves, the hotel definitely lived up to its flagship status, for the most part.
 Let’s take a look at some of the highlights.